All games will be played according to the FIBA 1 October 2018 Rules. Exceptions to these rules are only in the areas mentioned in this document.

 The representative shall then submit to the Tournament Director or representative of the technical committee the report and the fee.
 If the protest is found to be valid in favor of the team that has protested, then the deposit will be refunded.

-NB: Teams are urged to familiarize themselves with the procedures for a protest within the FIBA 2017 Rules on page 74 to ensure that we don’t file any invalid protest.
+NB: Teams are urged to familiarize themselves with the procedures for a protest within the FIBA 2018 Rules to ensure that we don’t file any invalid protest.